16 Tech Innovation District

 Where detailed engagements with the Global Network combined with empirical analysis are leveraged to develop provocative articles that strengthen the model and argue for the right kinds of investment.

 The Global Network is anchored by our Steering Committee, which includes two Founding Partners and 11 innovation districts across eight countries.
 Actively advising us since 2019, the Steering Committee also supports the Global Network through their active engagement in sessions with districts, as well as teaching districts specific areas of their work that are particularly innovative and cutting edge.
-In 2023, we expanded the Global Network.

 Since inaugurating the Global Network in 2020, GIID has conducted activities that go deep within individual innovation districts while also surfacing cross-district insights.